 Belly breathing is also known as abdominal breathing or diaphragmatic breathing because it engages the diaphragm.
 (10)

-When we inhale, the diaphragm contracts and moves downward towards the abdominal organs.
+When we inhale, the diaphragm contracts and moves down towards the abdominal organs.
 The lungs move downward with it as they expand and fill with oxygen.

 When we exhale, the diaphragm relaxes and moves upwards while pressing on the lungs, this helps release carbon dioxide.

 So now let’s put all this into action, and breathe as you follow along with the emblem.

 Breathe in and out through the nostrils only.